-Before stopping the VoiceXML Interpreter Server service, you will need to take the server offline.
+Before stopping the VoiceXML Interpreter Server service, you will need to take the server offline as described in "Configuring the VoiceXML Interpreter Server" in VoiceXML Interpreter Server Web Configuration Interface.
 The reason that you need to do this first is to ensure that that all active VoiceXML sessions finish processing before the service stops.